Are you interested in becoming a certified Lay Minister Please visit the School of Evangelization website to learn more!

 Coordinators: Louis & Tina Tirella (p) 718-423-884

-Meetings are held every Wednesday afternoon from 12:00 p.m. to 4:00 p.m. in the OLBS school cafeteria.
+Meetings are held every Wednesday afternoon from 12:00 p.m. to 4:00 p.m. in the Parish Hall (OLBS church basement).
 You will have the opportunity to play cards or games such as bingo, scrabble, pokeno, or just socialize.
 Coffee and cake is served.
 Many trips and events are planned throughout the year.
 All are welcome.
 You may join any Wednesday afternoon.

 Coordinator: Nancy Gentile